freohr/yet-another-glog-hack/rules/PlayerRules.md

 Player Characters start at level 0, without any class template.
 From level 1 onward, during [level up](#leveling-up-training-with-the-masters), characters may choose a class template to gain a few specialization bonus and tools.
 Characters cannot have more than 6 class templates in total.

-Templates from different classes may be taken without restriction (mixing and matching is encouraged to customize and/or specialize your character), but they may only be taken in order, e.g. a "Fighter C" template may not be taken until the character has also taken the "A" and "B" template, but a "Pyromancer A" template may be taken along a "Catburglar B" template.
+Templates from different classes may be taken without restriction (mixing and matching is encouraged to customize and/or specialize your character), but they may only be taken in order, e.g. a "Fighter C" template may not be taken until the character has also taken the "A" and "B" template, but a "Pyromancer A" template may be taken along a "Cat-burglar B" template.

 Each class template grants specialized abilities, as well as one [Action Die](#action-dices) of a specific type, and unique ways to use them in play.